ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 ed root has been carefully preserved, as
 constituting a very impressive exemplifi­
 cation of the mode in which the contents
-of the grave had been entirely absorbed
+of the grave had been entirely absorbed.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_ludlow_ver01:data:sn84022548:00202194941:1864041501:0684/pct:20.476003,79.753296,12.391817,14.802212/!600,600/0/default.jpg"/>
 </td>